NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant2.md

 Feel free to update the system message to change the tone / length / language of the message to give it your own style.

-Please share your assistant's email on the Miro board under "The Exec Assistant Part 2"
+Please share your assistant's email on the Miro board under "The Executive Assistant Part 2"